pyscripter/pyscripter/trunk/Readme.txt

    - Tntware Delphi LX Controls from http://www.tntware.com/delphicontrols/lx/

    - Unicode version of SynEdit (synedit.sf.net) at http://mh-nexus.de/unisynedit.htm

-   - VirtualTreeView (www.delphi-gems.com) at http://www.delphi-gems.com/VirtualTreeview/
+   - Download the VirtualShellTools pack from www.mustangpeak.net and install  VirtualTreeView, Common Library, EasyListView and VirtualShellTools
-   - VirtualShellTools EasyListView and the "Mustangpeak Common Library" (www.mustangpeak.net) In the file VSToolsAddins.inc in the "Include" directory enable the USE_TOOLBAR_TB2K flag and follow the instructions for recompiling the packages
+     In the file Addins.inc in the "Include" directory of VirtualShellTools, enable the USE_TOOLBAR_TB2K flag and follow the instructions for recompiling the packages

 If you have managed to do all the above then you should be able to compile PyScripter! :)